mark-watson/SwiftAI-book/manuscript/coreml.md

 I assume that you are generally familiar with [Apple's CoreML documentation](https://developer.apple.com/documentation/coreml)

+There are two example directories (from the github repository [https://github.com/mark-watson/SwiftAI-book-code](https://github.com/mark-watson/SwiftAI-book-code) for this chapter:

+- SwiftAI-book-code/wisconsin_data_create_model generates a deep learning model
+- SwiftAI-book-code/wisconsin_data_predict_with_model uses the trained model.

+If you have taken a class in Deep Learning, you learned how to divide a training data set into separate training, dev, and test data sets.
+This process is handled internally by the CoreML libraries we use here so we will only be using a single training data file.

 ## Training a Classification Model For the University of Wisconsin Cancer Data

+When building the example model (data in files **wisconsin.mlmodel***), a Swift file **wisconsin.swift** is auto-generated.
+In the project Makefile, notice that the make target **clean** removes these files:

 {lang="makefile",linenos=on}
 ~~~~~~~~